-- 1. This map can be viewed in enlargeable form on the Energy Efficiency page of the ABCB web site at www.abcb.gov.au. - 2.
+- 1. This map can be viewed in enlargeable form on the ABCB web site at www.abcb.gov.au. - 2.
 A Zone 4 area in South Australia, other than a council area, at an altitude greater than 300 m above Australian Height Datum, is to be considered as Zone 5.